wpomori/aprenda_python/README.md

 #### Saindo do Jupiter Notebook
-Para sair do Jupiter Notebook, feche as abas referentes aos Jupters Notebooks abertos em seu navegador.
+Para sair do Jupiter Notebook, feche as abas referentes aos Jupiters Notebooks abertos em seu navegador.
 A seguir, no terminal